Dental Clinic - Fort Leonard Wood

 In keeping with the evidence-based design goals, the MACNAK- Korte Team developed a focal entry element to assist in way finding, directing patients to the primary entry of the building.
 To emphasize this, elements that define the entry, lobby and waiting were pulled up through the primary facility roof and capped with a separate standing seam roof.
 An integral canopy into the façade provides weather protection and solace for patients arriving or leaving the site.

-Secondary entry points have been established for staff and ambulance access.
+Secondary entry points were established for staff and ambulance access.
 These entries repeat upon the language established at the main entry in a smaller scale.
 This design allows for the secondary entries to be both identifiable and subordinate as it relates to the overall mass of the building.
 These canopy forms serve to break up the mass of the clinic by providing visual interest to the simple building form.